-Climate strategy consultation
+Climate strategy and delivery plans

 Wiltshire Council acknowledged a climate emergency in February 2019 and committed to becoming carbon neutral as an organisation by 2030.
 We are investing money to achieve this and are fully committed.
 We will also support Wiltshire to work towards becoming carbon neutral by 2030.
 We need to work with residents, communities and businesses to achieve this.